-Note In this document, the term "Windows server" refers to these operating systems: Microsoft Windows 2000, Windows XP, Windows Server 2003, Windows Vista, and Windows Server 2008.
+Note In this document, the term "Windows server" refers to these operating systems: Windows XP, Windows 7 and higher.

 Relativity provides for a true relational database view of your COBOL application data.
 It also provides a Microsoft Windows Open Database Connectivity (ODBC)-compliant relational database engine that allows SQL-based access to your COBOL application data without moving, converting, replicating, or re-engineering your legacy data files.
 With Relativity, you can choose virtually any modern Windows development tool to build applications for ad hoc reporting, decision support, and specialized data processing functions.
 Moreover, using Relativity, you do not have to rewrite or migrate any of your working applications in order to benefit from a client/server environment.